-St. Paul's Lutheran Church maintains its own pre-kindergarten through grade eight school to more fully carry out the Lord's directive: "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+St. Paul's Lutheran Church maintains its own pre-kindergarten through eighth-grade school as one way of carrying out the Lord's directive: "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely, I will be with you always, to the end of the age."
 (Matthew 28:19-20)